veepionyc/ios-style-guide/README.md

 merging - especially to master - should be a two-way process to minimise conflicts.
 First merge FROM master TO your branch, then merge the result BACK to master.

-example: I have just finished a feature on experimental branch `j/thing`
+example: I have just finished a feature on experimental branch `jm/thing`

-    git checkout jonathan
+    git checkout jonathan_m
-    git merge j/thing
+    git merge jm/thing

 when I am satsfied with the result, I want to merge jonathan with master.
-I recommend making temporary merge copies of branches for this, so that all merges are tested first
+Ensure your local version of master is in synch with remote (on github):

+	git checkout master
+	git fetch -a  //not necessary but good practice: updates all local copies of remote indexes git pull

+switch back to the branch we want to merge, then update it with latest master:

-    git branch -b j/merge
+    git checkout -b jonathan_m
     git merge master

-and assuming that works do it for real:

-    git checkout -b jonathan
-    git merge master

-then in the other direction..
+now merge back in the other direction..

-    git branch -b m/merge
-    git checkout m/merge
-    git merge jonathan

-and assuming tha works with no conflicts...

     git checkout master
-    git merge jonathan
+    git merge jonathan_m

-clean up...

-    git branch -D j/merge
-    git branch -D m/merge

 ##Distribution